 Skip to content

-Boosting Fertility Naturally: A Naturopathic Approach to Treating PCOS-Related Infertility
+Boosting Fertility Naturally: A Naturopathic Approach to Treating Infertility and PCOS

-There is hope for women with PCOS and PCOS-related infertility
+There is hope for women with Infertility and PCOS

 Polycystic Ovary Syndrome (PCOS) is a hormonal disorder that affects women of reproductive age.
-It is characterized by the formation of multiple small cysts on the ovaries, irregular menstrual cycles, and overproduction of male hormones.
+The formation of multiple small cysts on the ovaries, irregular menstrual cycles, and overproduction of male hormones characterize it.
 PCOS is a leading cause of infertility in women, affecting up to 10% of women of childbearing age.
-In this article, we will explore natural treatments for infertility due to PCOS from the perspective of a Naturopathic Doctor.
+In this article, we will explore natural treatments for infertility and PCOS from the perspective of a Naturopathic Doctor.

 What Causes PCOS?

 As a Naturopathic Doctor, I believe in addressing the root cause of any health condition.
 In the case of PCOS, the underlying cause is often insulin resistance, a condition in which the body’s cells become resistant to the effects of insulin.
-This leads to elevated insulin levels, which in turn increase the production of androgens (male hormones) by the ovaries.
-Insulin resistance is often linked to lifestyle factors such as diet and exercise, and as such, addressing these factors is an important aspect of treating PCOS-related infertility.
+This leads to elevated insulin levels, which increase the ovaries’ production of androgens (male hormones).
+Insulin resistance is often linked to lifestyle factors such as diet and exercise, and as such, addressing these factors is an important aspect of treating infertility and PCOS.

 A diet that is low in carbohydrates and high in healthy fats can be beneficial for women with PCOS.
-This type of diet can help to reduce insulin resistance and improve hormonal balance.
-Foods that are rich in healthy fats include avocados, nuts and seeds, fatty fish, and olive oil.
-It is also important to include plenty of fiber-rich foods such as fruits, vegetables, and whole grains in the diet to help regulate blood sugar levels and support healthy digestion.
+This type of diet can help reduce insulin resistance and improve hormonal balance.
+Foods rich in healthy fats include avocados, nuts and seeds, fatty fish, and olive oil.
+It is also important to include plenty of fibre-rich foods such as fruits, vegetables, and whole grains to help regulate blood sugar levels and support healthy digestion.

-Certain vitamins and supplements may be helpful in supporting fertility in women with PCOS.
+Specific vitamins and supplements may help support fertility in women with PCOS.
 These include:

 Inositol is a type of sugar that is found in fruits, beans, and nuts.
 It has been shown to improve insulin sensitivity, reduce androgen levels, and promote ovulation in women with PCOS.